 The chocolate layers are a mixture of condensed sweetened milk and chocolate chips.
 The middle layer is made of candy coating or vanilla chips whatever you have on hand, a little mint flavoring, and food coloring.

-I have found with this recipe it is best to line the pan with waxed paper.
-By doing that it makes it so much easier to get the candy out of the pan.
+I have found this recipe it is best to line the pan with waxed paper.
+By doing this step, it makes it so much easier to get the candy out of the pan.
 It also leaves the edges a little jagged so you will need to shave those off.
-After all those edges are good samples to make sure the candy turned out well.
+After all, those edges are good samples to make sure the candy turned out well.

-To make the layers, start by adding in half of the chocolate mixture, to the wax paper lined pan and let it firm up in the refrigerator.
-Then add the mint layer.
-Once the mint layer is set, it’s time to apply the last layer of yummy chocolate.
+To make the first layer, start by adding in half of the chocolate mixture, to a wax paper lined pan and let it firm up in the refrigerator.

-I have found a way to make these dairy free for my family.
+I have found a way to make this recipe dairy free for my family.
 By replacing the condensed sweetened milk with this dairy free recipe.
 After that all you need to do if make sure you purchase dairy free chocolate chips and vanilla chips. (affiliate links)

 - 1 can sweetened condensed milk (or dairy free sweetened condensed milk)

 - 1 package (12 oz) Semi-Sweet Chocolate Chips

 - 1 teaspoon Vanilla Extract

 - 6 oz Vanilla Chips or Vanilla Candy Coating